awsdocs/amazon-opensearch-service-developer-guide/doc_source/request-signing.md

 print(search.get(index="movies", doc_type="_doc", id="5"))
 ```

 If you don't want to use opensearch\-py, you can just make standard HTTP requests\.
-This sample creates a new index with seven shards and two replicas:
+This example creates a new index with seven shards and two replicas:

 ```
 from requests_aws4auth import AWS4Auth